bvbohnen/X4_Customizer/README.md

   * Apply_Live_Editor_Patches

     This will apply all patches created by hand through the live editor in the GUI.
 This should be called no more than once per script, and currently should be called before any other transforms which might read the edited values.
 Pending support for running some transforms prior to hand edits.

 ***

+Ships Transforms:

+  * Adjust_Ship_Speed

+    Adjusts the speed and acceleration of ships, in each direction.

+***